How Are Lung Cancer and Neutropenia Related? | MyLungCancerTeam

 Symptoms of Neutropenia

 Neutropenia does not often directly cause symptoms.
-In some cases, infections that the body cannot fight off cause fever, tiredness, or swelling.
+In some cases, infections that the body cannot fight off cause symptoms like fever, tiredness, or swelling.

-One of the major problems with neutropenia is that it can cause infections.
+One significant effect of neutropenia is that it makes fighting off infections more difficult.
 When there aren’t enough neutrophils in the body to fight off germs, infections can quickly become life-threatening.
 Immediately notify your health care team or go to the emergency room if you are undergoing lung cancer treatments and you notice signs of infection.
-Without treatment, an infection can be fatal.
-With prompt antibiotic treatment, if the infection happens during neutropenia, the chance of dying from infection is low.
+Prompt antibiotic treatment can help protect you against infections.

 • Coughing or breathing problems